hyperledger/besu-docs/docs/HowTo/Use-Privacy/Sign-Privacy-Marker-Transactions.md

 [`--privacy-marker-transaction-signing-key-file`](../../Reference/CLI/CLI-Syntax.md#privacy-marker-transaction-signing-key-file)
 when starting Hyperledger Besu.

+!!! note

+    The private key file can be the same file used by [`--node-private-key-file`](#node-private-key-file), or a different key file to identify who signed the privacy marker transaction.

 In networks where you pay gas, you must specify a key and the associated account must contain adequate funds.